cloudfoundry-attic/vcap-yeti/README.md

 Tip: If you do not want to set `VCAP_BVT_USER` and `VCAP_BVT_USER_PASSWD` you can run `rake prepare` (task used with parallel set up) once and after that tests will just use first parallel user.
+(You will have to set the VCAP_BVT_ADMIN_USER and VCAP_BVT_ADMIN_USER_PASSWD for this.
+See below.)

 ## Parallel